TheJakeSnell/rts-game-disruptor/README.md

 ![Damage vs Attack Time](damage_vs_attack_time.png)

-The hall of fame and fitness graph of the evolution process can be found in the  **"experiments\\"** directory of either the prototype folder or the code base folder depending on how the tool was run.
+The hall of fame and fitness graph of the evolution process can be found in the  **experiments** directory of either the prototype folder or the code base folder depending on how the tool was run.

 ## How to build and make changes